dgittins/Metagenomics/other/phylogenetictreeFastTree.md

 ```

 \
-3. Download nuoA sequence from [KEGG](https://www.genome.jp/entry/eco:b2288) - https://www.genome.jp/entry/K00330 - to use as an outgroup for hydrogenase trees (nuoA, NADH-quinone oxidoreductase subunit A shares high sequence identity with many hydrogenases, but is not a hydrogenase)
+2. Download nuoA sequence from [KEGG](https://www.genome.jp/entry/eco:b2288) - https://www.genome.jp/entry/K00330 - to use as an outgroup for hydrogenase trees (nuoA, NADH-quinone oxidoreductase subunit A, shares high sequence identity with many hydrogenases, but is not a hydrogenase)

 \
-4. Add nuoA sequence to each hydrogenase sequence file
+3. Add nuoA sequence to each hydrogenase sequence file

 ```bash
 $ cat nuoA.fasta >> Fe_hyddb.hydrogenase.faa